-OSI The signal is used to start and stop commutation and inverter firing pulses.
+OSI These signals are used to start commutation firing pulses and to stop inverter firing pulses.

 DFP This is the firing power supply.
 It goes directly to the pulse amplifiers in the conversion modules.

 O REV This is a buffered logic input with pre - conditioning that is used for reversing.